wesleyegberto/java-new-features/java-9/README.md

 The calculator module uses math_libs module.

-The math_lib module export an interfaces and a class:
+The math_api module export an interface:
 * Operation: defines an operation;

+The math_lib module export a class:
 * MathIntegerOperations: expose the implementations of Operation;

 * Showing dependencies